jdbcode/ee-rgb-timeseries/README.md

   col, aoi, Y_AXIS_BAND, VIS_PARAMS, 'console', OPTIONAL_PARAMS);
 ```

-This version of the example adds the chart to a `ui.Panel` widget in the Map.
+This version of the example adds the chart to a `ui.Panel` widget in the map
 instead of the console.
 Notice that the `plotHere` parameter has changed from
 'console' to the name of the `ui.Panel` widget variable.